icinganalysis/icinganalysis.github.io/content/ipw3.md

 There may also be difference in the airfoil test article construction (IceVal does not list that detail).

-Hopefully, ice shape results from 2D and 3D methods will be within the Max CCS to Min CCS.
+Hopefully, ice shape results from 2D and 3D methods will be within the Max CCS to Min CCS range.

 ### Ice Mass